Last year, I felt the need to so something I did not expect when I planned my move to London: develop my own professional brand.

 It obviously required stepping a little bit more out of my comfort zone – and doing loads of reading and research.
 I also attended a couple of very good workshops and sat down for a few sessions with a branding and marketing expert.

-Interpreters, just like any other independent professional or solopreneur, often find themselves wearing many hats.
+Interpreters, just like any other independent professional or solopreneur, usually find themselves wearing many hats.
 As I often say, I am the CEO, employee of the month, and minion of my company.
 Now I am also my own marketer and PR agent.

-The original – and ultimate – goal of developing my own professional brand was and still are to build a solid image, stay present in my clients’ and potential clients’ minds, and contribute to strengthen the image of the interpreting community as a whole.
+The original – and ultimate – goal of developing my own professional brand was and still is to build a solid image, stay present in my clients’ and potential clients’ minds, and contribute to strengthen the image of the interpreting community as a whole.